anshul1004/MamaMia/README.md

 Issues:

 In the list view of menu, ven we are near that menu item the drop screen anmation over image appears.
-Should remove this screen as its not used anywhere.
+Should remove this screen as its not used anywhere. pagination for search have to see.
+Search results are few but it still shows all 7 pages, with fixed item.